The-Gate-Project/Garrick_Tales-of-a-Troubadour/Readme.md

     The earring of Tenya can now be worn by the various bard kits over the base class ;
     The dialogue between Firebead Elvenhair and Garrick now triggers after completing the elf's quest ;
     Drunkard's Ditty makes no longer lose wisdom but charisma and dexterity instead ;
-    Garrick : tales of a troubador is now compatible with the option « Revised travel times and area visibility » of Worldmap mod.
+    Garrick : tales of a troubador is now compatible with the option Â« Revised travel times and area visibility Â» of Worldmap mod.

 1.00: initial release